All Episodes

 Conway Twitty had one called That's My Job, which is one of the greatest songs ever.

-I'm gonna sing that.
+I'm going to sing that.

-Incredible what you sent me.
+Incredible, what you sent me.

-Yeah, people our audience is amazing.
+Yeah, people, our audience is amazing.

-Uh well, I'm not in the basement, but I am in the house.
+Well, I'm not in the basement, but I am in the house.

-I I wrote a song about my grandfather in World War II called The Man.
+I wrote a song about my grandfather in World War II called The Man.

 Somebody calls me that.